hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter10.md

 This design methods has some drawbacks:

-1. The linearized model is a local properity
+1. The linearized model is a local property
 2. The control scheme depends on $\bar y^\circ$ and $\bar d$, if the value changes, the operating condition changes.

-To the robust control design methodology, we neet to implement the controller without $\bar u$ and $\bar y = \bar y^\circ$.
+To the robust control design methodology, we need to implement the controller without $\bar u$ and $\bar y = \bar y^\circ$.

 ## 2. Sensitivity Functions